-RIVER OF GOLD is the disturbing account of a clandestine journey into Peru’s Amazon rainforest to uncover the savage unraveling of pristine jungle.
-Ron Haviv and Donovan Webster, two war journalists, led by Peruvian Enrique Ortiz, bear witness to the apocalyptic destruction in the pursuit of illegally mined gold with consequences on a global scale.
-Flash forward four years to a massive intervention by the Peruvian government.
+Ron Haviv and Donovan Webster, two war journalists, led by Peruvian scientist and activist Enrique Ortiz, bear witness to the apocalyptic destruction in the pursuit of illicitly mined gold with consequences on a global scale.
 What will be the fate of this critical region of priceless biodiversity as these extraordinarily beautiful forests are turned into a hellish wasteland?

 Read More about River of Gold

-Sarah duPont will participate in a panel discussion with experts on topics concerning responsible jewelry metals and gems sourcing after a screening of Amazon Aid's documentary about illegal gold mining and related deforestation, mercury contamination and poisoning,...read more
+Sarah duPont will participate in a panel discussion with experts on topics concerning responsible jewelry metals and gems sourcing after a screening of Amazon Aid's documentary about illicit and unregulated gold mining and related deforestation, mercury contamination...

 Journeys in Film hosts institute for Educators to introduce Common Core lesson plans aligned with Amazon Aid Foundation’s River of Gold